 - How you’ll create a development plan that helps them grow

-- What you’ll do to transition an employee from one team to another, or from a previous company to a new one
+- How you’ll transition an employee from one team to another, or from a previous company to a new one

-What does an employee onboarding process look like?
+What exactly does the new employee onboarding process look like?

-‘Onboarding’ is one of those pesky catch-all phrases that means something different to every organization.
+“Onboarding” is a catch-all phrase that means something different to every organization.

 Today, however, innovative companies are revising their onboarding processes to encompass the entire pre, mid, and post-recruitment experience, meaning smart recruiters will begin onboarding candidates as they recruit them, helping them become familiar with the company before they even accept an offer.

-Therefore it’s important to understand the distinction between onboarding and orientation and training, along with informal and formal onboarding processes.
+Therefore, it’s important to understand the distinction between onboarding and orientation and training, along with informal and formal new employee onboarding processes.

 Onboarding vs orientation

 It’s not uncommon for companies to use these terms interchangeably, but onboarding differs from orientation in a few respects.

 With onboarding, you’re gradually introducing an employee to their new company, such as the culture, values, and mission.

 Employees are engaged in various activities and regular team initiatives that enable them to understand how they’ll work, what they’ll be achieving in their role, and the projects they’ll contribute to.